KantaraInitiative/WG-ANCR/AuthC/AuthC-README.md

 * RAR - Rich Authoritsation Request

 **Proposed**
-* PTR - Pull Transparency Request
+* PTR - Pull Transparency Credential Request, using 2FCN (Two Factor Concentric Notice) (sequence) as opposed to MFA, discover is through engagements, in which notice, notifications, are reqjuired,

 PTR to start the authorization flow, generating a notice receipt from PII Controller credential generating a proof of notice claim.
 Using this digital credential to return claims, along with standardized digital notice and consent.
 In this way enabling the PII Principle to be an issuer,  to enable trust, through control and the ability to dynamically provide and manage consent in and by context.